Video of the Day

 Read more: 10 Surprising Flat-Belly Foods

 The type of cardio exercise you choose is less important than the intensity at which you perform it.
-While any activity is positive when it comes to losing belly fat, moving at a high intensity or performing high-intensity intervals is most effective.
+While any activity is better than no activity when it comes to losing belly fat, moving at a high intensity or performing high-intensity intervals is most effective.

 In a 2009 study published in Metabolic Syndrome and Related Disorders, older individuals who raised their heart rate to 75 percent or more of their maximum heart rate, a level considered high intensity, and burned 1,000 calories a week for 12 weeks lost notable amounts of visceral fat.
 Those who burned the same number of calories with low- or moderate-intensity did not experience the same reduction in belly fat.

-High-intensity interval training, which involves alternating short bouts of all-out effort with short periods of rest or lower-intensity effort, turns on fat-burning mechanisms in the body.
+And more specifically, high-intensity interval training (HIIT), which involves alternating short bouts of all-out effort with short periods of rest or lower-intensity effort, turns on fat-burning mechanisms in the body.

 Read more: How to Use the Elliptical for Fat Loss